Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Experimental results

-Figure~\ref{Fig2_main}c shows transmission spectra for MAPbI$_3$--nanoslot samples with different values of $l$.
-Since the nanoslots are negative structures reflecting most of the incoming radiation, we observe polariton modes as peaks in transmission.
-The three peaks observed in the spectra correspond to the lower-, middle-, and upper-polariton (LP, MP and UP) branches.
-These polariton branches are separated by the TO$_1$ and TO$_2$ modes (dashed lines).
-As $l$ is reduced, the LP branch gradually approaches the TO$_1$ mode, the MP branch shifts away from the TO$_1$ mode and gradually approaches the TO$_2$ mode, and the UP branch shifts away from the TO$_2$ mode.
-Two clear anticrossings between the LP and the MP, and between the MP and the UP are observed around $l=80\,\upmu$m and $l=50\,\upmu$m, respectively, which correspond to the two resonances $\omega_\mathrm{c} \approx \omega_{1}$ and $\omega_\mathrm{c} \approx \omega_{2}$, respectively; see Fig.~\ref{Fig2_main}b.
-Since the oscillator strength of the TO$_2$ mode is stronger than that of the TO$_1$ mode, as shown in Fig.~\ref{Fig2_main}a, the second Rabi splitting at $l=50\,\upmu$m is larger than the first one at $l=80\,\upmu$m.
+Figure~\ref{Fig2_main}c presents the transmission spectra of MAPbI$_3$-–nanoslot structures for different $l$ values.
+As the nanoslots predominantly reflect incoming radiation, the observed polariton modes appear as transmission peaks.
+The spectra exhibit three distinct polariton branches: lower (LP), middle (MP), and upper (UP).
+These branches are separated by the uncoupled phonon modes $\lambda=1$ and $\lambda=2$ (dashed lines).
+As $l$ decreases, the LP branch shifts toward $\lambda=1$, the MP branch moves away from $\lambda=1$ and approaches $\lambda=2$, while the UP branch shifts away from $\lambda=2$.
+Two anticrossings are observed at $l=80\,\upmu$m and $l=50\,\upmu$m, corresponding to $\omega_\mathrm{c} \approx \omega_{1}$ and $\omega_\mathrm{c} \approx \omega_{2}$, respectively (Fig.~\ref{Fig2_main}b).
+Due to the larger oscillator strength of the $\lambda=2$ mode (Fig.~\ref{Fig2_main}a), the second Rabi splitting at $l=50\,\upmu$m exceeds the first at $l=80\,\upmu$m.

-We performed numerical simulations using the finite element method (COMSOL software) to verify our experimental results.
-Details of the simulations are provided in the Section 1 of Supplementary Information.
-We extracted the conductivities of the MAPbI$_3$ films from our THz-TDS measurements (Fig.~S1) and used them as input parameters in the simulations.
-Figure~\ref{Fig2_main}d displays the simulated transmission spectra as a function of cavity frequency (color map).
-The black solid circles represent the resonance frequencies extracted from Fig.~\ref{Fig2_main}c by fitting them with a Lorentzian function.
-Overall, the simulations show an excellent agreement with the experiments.
-The small discrepancy between the experimentally obtained UP frequencies and the simulated ones are attributed to the difference between observed and simulated bare cavity modes (see the dashed green line Fig.~\ref{Fig2_main}a), and to an additional coupling with the higher-lying phonon mode at 3.8~THz of the $z$-cut quartz substrate.
+We carried out finite element simulations (COMSOL) to validate our experimental results, using conductivity values extracted from THz-TDS measurements (Fig.~S1) as input parameters.
+The simulated transmission spectra (Fig.~\ref{Fig2_main}d, colormap) closely match the experimental data, with black solid circles marking the resonance frequencies obtained from Fig.~\ref{Fig2_main}c via Lorentzian fitting.
+Minor discrepancies in the UP frequencies are attributed to slight shifts in the bare cavity mode (dashed green line, Fig.~\ref{Fig2_main}a) and additional coupling with a 3.8 THz phonon mode in the $z$-cut quartz substrate.